 ESA Regulations: Listing and Critical Habitat

-On November 21, 2025, the U.S. Fish and Wildlife Service and National Marine Fisheries Service (collectively, the Services) published several proposed rules to revise their regulations implementing certain provisions of the Endangered Species Act (ESA).
-To a substantial extent, the Services are proposing to return to the regulations put in place by the first Trump Administration in its prior rulemakings and thereby undo the changes put in place by the Biden Administration in its prior rulemakings.
+On November 21, 2025, the U.S. Fish & Wildlife Service and National Marine Fisheries Service (collectively, the Services) published several proposed rules to revise their regulations implementing certain provisions of the Endangered Species Act (ESA).
+To a substantial extent, the Services are proposing to return to the regulations put in place by the first Trump administration in its prior rulemakings and thereby undo the changes put in place by the Biden administration in its prior rulemakings.
 This is one in a series of blog posts that will briefly describe each proposed rule.
 The notice states the Services will accept comments on the proposed rules until December 22, 2025.
 A number of stakeholders have asked the Services to extend the comment deadline.
 As of this time, the Services have not done so.

 In one of the proposed rules, the Services propose to revise portions of their regulations implementing the listing and critical habitat provisions in section 4 of the ESA.
 The listing provisions in section 4 provide a process whereby any person may petition the Secretary of Commerce or the Interior to list a species as threatened or endangered under the ESA.
 The process includes timelines to make certain determinations including a 90-day period to determine whether listing may be warranted and a 12-month period to determine whether listing is not warranted, is warranted, or is warranted but precluded by other higher priority actions.
 The critical habitat provisions in section 4 contemplate designation of critical habitat concurrent with listing and describe the factors the Services must consider when determining whether to designate an area as critical habitat.